AksoEo/docs/asc.md

 - `datetime_fmt a`: formats epoch timestamp a

 ### Miscellaneous
-- `if a b c`: if a then b else c
-    + if a is not a bool, will always pick c
 - `currency_fmt a b`: returns b (interpreted as smallest currency unit, e.g. cents) formatted in currency a, where a is a string like 'USD'
 - `country_fmt a`: if a is an ISO 639-1 country code (case insensitive), returns the country name.
 Otherwise null
 - `phone_fmt a`: if a is a phone number string, then returns a formatted version.
 Otherwise null